WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 Furthermore, most of these PRNGs are vulnerable to several confirmed broken cycles when seeded with specific values, including 0.

-If a larger period is required for 32-bit numbers, WSP-Vortex is a high-quality, long-period PRNG with flexible state sizes and similar speed to Xorshift32.
+When a larger period is required for 32-bit numbers, WSP-Vortex is a high-quality, long-period PRNG with flexible state sizes and similar speed to Xorshift32.